"

 • SID: 72 inches (to minimize magnification)

-• Patient position: Upright, facing tube, MSP perpendicular to IR
+• Patient position: Upright preferred, facing the tube, MSP perpendicular to IR

 • CR: Perpendicular to IR at level of C4 (midway between laryngeal prominence and jugular notch); top of IR at EAM